learn-co-curriculum/dsc-using-pretrained-networks-codealong/README.md

 ## Fine Tuning

-Fine tuning starts with the same procedure that we have demonstrated for feature extraction.
-From there, we further fine-tune the weights of the most abstract layers of the convolutional base.
+Fine tuning starts with the same procedure that as that for feature extraction.
+From there, you can further fine-tune the weights of the most abstract layers of the convolutional base.

 When fine-tuning these layers from the convolutional base, it is essential that you first freeze the entire convolutional base and train a classifier as we discussed with the feature engineering technique above.
-Without this, when gradient descent is initialized to optimize our loss function, we would be apt to loose any significant patterns learned by the original classifier that we are adapting to our current situation.
-As a result, we must first tune the fully-connected classifier that sits on top of the pretrained convolutional base.
-From there, our model should have a relatively strong accuracy and we can fine tune the weights of the last few layers of the convolutional base.
-Unfreezing initial layers of the convolutional base is not apt to produce substantial gains as these early layers typically learn simple representations such as colors and edges which are typically useful in all forms of image recognition, regardless of application.
+Without this, when gradient descent is initialized to optimize our loss function, you're apt to loose any significant patterns learned by the original classifier that you're adapting to the current situation.
+As a result, you must first tune the fully-connected classifier that sits on top of the pretrained convolutional base.
+From there, the model should have a relatively strong accuracy and you can fine tune the weights of the last few layers of the convolutional base.
+Unfreezing initial layers of the convolutional base will typically not produce substantial gains as these early layers learn simple representations such as colors and edges which are useful in all forms of image recognition, regardless of application.

-With that, let's continue fine-tuning our model.
+With that, let's continue fine-tuning the model.

 **Warning: Fine tuning can be a resource intensive procedure.**

-Recall that we have our overall model:
+Recall that model's architecture:

 ```python